-Labor and Employment Team’s Victory is Profiled in BNA’s Daily Labor Report
+Labor and Employment Team’s Victory is Profiled in Bureau of National Affair’s Daily Labor Report

 On April 10, 2018, Judge Thomas E. Johnston of the U.S. District Court for the Southern District for West Virginia granted summary judgment to Frontier West Virginia Inc. (Frontier) in a case brought under the Family and Medical Leave Act (FMLA) by a former employee (the plaintiff).
 Specifically, the plaintiff alleged that Frontier interfered with his FMLA rights by denying him requested leave and then retaliated against him for trying to take leave under the FMLA by terminating his employment.
 As explained in Judge Johnston’s decision, Frontier maintained an attendance “step” program that provided for increasing discipline based on the accumulation of unapproved absences.
 While the plaintiff received approved FMLA leave for several prior absences, he was denied FMLA leave for a series of absences that occurred in early December 2013.
 Thereafter, the plaintiff incurred additional, unexcused tardies and absences that resulted in the termination of his employment under the step process of the attendance program.
 The plaintiff’s employment was terminated in January 2015 and he filed his lawsuit in January 2017.